lidija-jovanovska/lidija-jovanovska.github.io/content/english/about/_index.md

 #### Achievements

-- Successfully deployed a semantic search engine, improving mapping accuracy by n%
+- Successfully deployed a semantic search engine boasting 98% mapping accuracy
 - Developed a match commentary solution that will be integrated across different services

 {{< /accordion >}}